 Foreign Office Consultations (FOCs) are held at regular intervals.
 The eighth session of India-Slovenia FOCs took place in Ljubljana on 3 February 2014.
 Indian side was led by Joint Secretary (Central Europe) in the Ministry of External Affairs.
 Director General, Directorate for Bilateral relations and European Affairs, Ministry of Foreign Affairs headed the Slovenian delegation.

+Slovenia participated in the CII Partnership Summit, Jaipur (Jan 2015); 2nd India-Central Europe Business Forum (ICEBF) at Bangalore (Oct 2015).
 State Secretary at the Slovenian Ministry of Education, Science & Sport led a delegation for the CII's Knowledge Expo 2014 in New Delhi (Nov 2014).
 Earlier, a Slovenian delegation attended the first India-Central Europe Business Forum organised by FICCI in New Delhi (March 2014).
+Former Minister of Economic Development and Technology Mr. Zerjav Radovan accompanied by a business delegation visited New Delhi, Agra and Kolkata (Jan 2013).
 A large business delegation accompanied then Prime Minister Borut Pahor during his State Visit to India (June 2011).
 The delegation visited Mumbai, Delhi and Bangalore.
-The visit focused on enhancement of economic cooperation and strengthening of bilateral relations between the two countries.
-Former Minister of Economic Development and Technology Mr. Zerjav Radovan accompanied by a business delegation visited New Delhi, Agra and Kolkata (Jan 2013).

 Science and Technology

 Joint Committee of Science and Technology cooperation was established through an agreement in 1993.
-India-Slovenia Joint Working Group on Science and Technology met in New Delhi on 19 November 2014.
-Issues of mutual interest were discussed and the joint projects were identified for implementation during POC 2014-2016.
+India-Slovenia Joint Working Group on Science and Technology met in New Delhi on 19 November 2014 and identified joint projects for implementation.
+Agreement on S&T Co-operation was extended to cover the period 2015-18.

 A bust of Jawaharlal Nehru was unveiled at Dobrovo, Goriska Brda in May 2013.
 A statue of Mahatma Gandhi, donated by ICCR, was installed at Slovenj Gradec on 1 October 2010.
 A bust of Gurudev Rabindranath Tagore, donated by ICCR, was set up in November 2011 in the Municipality of Maribor - the Cultural Capital of Europe for 2012.